flame-engine/flame/doc/images.md

 Image image = await composition.compose();
 ```

+**Note:** Composing images is expensive, we do not recommend you run this every tick as it affect the performance badly.
+Instead we recommend to have your compositions pre-rendered so you can just reuse the output image.

 ## Svg

 Flame provides a simple API to render SVG images in your game.